madgik/exareme2/README.md

    ```

-   and then run the following command to create the config files that the node services will use
+   and then run the following command to create the config files that the worker services will use

    ```
    inv create-configs